Dodgers vs. Yankees MLB Betting Odds, Trends & Prediction

-Yoshinobu Yamamoto will oppose Cody Poteet in Friday’s pitching matchup at Yankee Stadium.
-With the Dodgers listed as a road favorite and the total sitting at 9 runs, what’s the best bet tonight from New York?
+Gavin Stone will oppose Nestor Cortes in Saturday’s pitching matchup at Yankee Stadium.
+With the Yankees listed as a favorite and the total sitting at 8.5 runs, what’s the smart play tonight from New York?

 Game Matchup & Betting Odds